aws-samples/aws-multi-region-bc-dr-workshop/lab-1-xray/README.md

 <br>
 </details>

-If you're choosing Option 1, read on...
+If you choose OPTION 1, read on...

 In this section, you will use the Cloud9 IDE, which should still be open from the last lab, to make edits to the Like service code.
 In each of the following activities, **you will be editing one file, `mysfits_like.py`**.
 The bootstrap script you ran in the last lab cloned the Like service code to your Cloud9 IDE

 #### a.
 Import necessary functions and classes from the X-Ray SDK to trace incoming HTTP requests for Flask applications and downstream calls to DynamoDB

-1. Expand the Like service folder in the directory tree to the left; the name will start with `like-service-` followed by the CloudFormation stack name and more text.
+1. Expand the cloned Like service folder in the directory tree to the left; the folder name will start with `like-service-` followed by the CloudFormation stack name and more text.

     ![Cloud9 Like Service Code](./images/01-02a-likeService.png)